etherfi-protocol/etherfi-avs-operator-CLI/README.md

 1. Follow the steps at https://docs.witnesschain.com/rollup-watchtower-network-live/for-the-node-operators/watchtower-setup/mainnet-setup#step-3.3-registering-the-watchtowers-on-witnesschain-mainnet-l2

-Generate a separate ECDSA key you control for the value of `operator_private_key`
+Generate a separate ECDSA key you control for the value of `operator_private_key`, and request the witnesschain team to whitelist this address on their L2

 2. Notify the ether.fi team that you have completed registration and begin to run witnesschain node software.
 Please use the same value as `operator_private_key` in your L1 + L2 config files.